HTTP PATCH Method in React JS

 HTTP PATCH Method in React JS: axios()

 Axios is another popular library for making network requests in React.
-It is basically an external library which need to be imported and install in the React application.
-Axios is a promise based library that makes it easy when working with network requests.
-It is also much powerful and flexible method then fetch as well.
-Here is a basic example for Post method with axios:
+It is an external library that needs to be imported and installed in the React application.
+Axios is a promise-based library that makes it easy when work with network requests.
+It is also a much more powerful and flexible method than fetch as well.
+Here is a basic example of Post method with Axios:

-Now in the below example, we have to import axios, in order to work with network requests.
-To use PATCH method in axios we can use axios.patch().
-The axios.patch() method returns a promise, so we use the await keyword to wait for the response. and we can then modify data, and these data will automatically gets modified. we don’t need to convert it to the JSON format, We then log the response data to the console.
+Now in the below example, we have to import axios, to work with network requests.
+To use the PATCH method in Axios we can use axios.patch().
+The axios.patch() method returns a promise, so we use the await keyword to wait for the response. and we can then modify data, and these data will automatically get modified. we don’t need to convert it to the JSON format, We then log the response data to the console.

-The Axios method is pretty simple and fewer code to work with, so axios looks much cleaner than fetch() method.
-One more thing to note that in order to use post method, we should use .catch(), in order to perform error handling and it is essential.
+The Axios method is pretty simple and has less code to work with, so Axios looks much cleaner than the fetch() method.
+One more thing to note is that to use the post method, we should use .catch(), to perform error handling and it is essential.

 let PatchRequest = () => {